Kabhi Khushi Kabhie Gham: Known As K3G

 Assembling a mammoth star cast like this must've been a Herculean task.
 But justifying each of the characters merits the highest praise.
 With KABHI KHUSHI KABHIE GHAM, Karan Johar proves that KUCH KUCH HOTA HAI was no flash in the pan.
 With KABHI KHUSHI KABHIE GHAM, the young director confirms the fact that he is the brightest in film firmament.

 At the screening, we had a chance meeting with Shamsa Khan, who handled the art displays, which are both abundant and gorgeous.
 Khan told me that a great deal of time was needed just to optimize the environment so that the art, mostly paintings would not be harmed during the shoot.
 The care and work needed were Herculean.
 Here is what Khan stressed: "Once the enviroment is optimized, some very simple principles can help you maintain your paintings in good condition without the need for expensive measures.
 While we recommend that you never clean your paintings - always use professionals for this task, there are times where it may be acceptable to use gentle agents, like air or a damp cloth.
 Obviously any kind of moisture can damage watercolors.
 Do not use cleaning agents with unknown ingredients and never use solvents.
 If an uncovered surface has been exposed to dust or just air for a long period of time you may need use a gentle cleaning solution, provided the paint is oil based.
-We first recommend compressed air, but if that is not enough, a dilute solution of dish soap and very soft fabric may be necessary.
+We first recommend compressed air, but if that is not enough, a dilute solution of dish soap and very soft fabric may be necessary - try these dish soap products.
 Stronger agents with abrasive (like Ajax) should NEVER be used.
 Avoid any cleaning solution that contains alcohol, acetone, or oil based solvents.
 If you must clean the surface, we actually prefer a gradual escalation, starting with air, then a damp cloth.
 If that does not remove the dust, then the dish soap - or cleaning products that are gentle on your skin are you next best bet.
 If that does not remove the dust, then you can try to clean a small corner (never test clean the center of the painting).
 Cleaning supplies are great for the kitchen, but may permanently damage a valuable piece of art, so BE CAREFUL!"

 The premise of KABHI KHUSHI KABHIE GHAM is simple, but it is the storytelling that deserves the highest marks.
 Actually, the very start of the film makes you sit up and look forward to this thoroughly entertaining ride that lasts 3.30 hours.